Tea Time, Arabic Style!

 This Moroccan tea is served in a small, often decorated, tea glass.
 People unfamiliar with the Moroccan for of the tea glass are surprised by its small size.

-By browsing through some examples of the Moroccan tea glass, let’s find out more of Moroccan tea culture, and the importance of hospitality in the Near East.
+By browsing through some examples of the Moroccan tea glass, we can find out more of Moroccan tea culture, and the importance of hospitality in the Near East.

 - A teapot to brew the tea